CeON/rJavaPackageExample/README.markdown

 # Deploying shiny package

 Shiny package can be deployed in two modes:

 - with shiny package stored in local filesystem (e.g. after triggering build script)
-- with shiny package obtained from remote artifactory
+- with shiny package obtained from remote repository

 Two scripts were prepared to handle both scenarios:

-`./scripts/deployment/local.sh`
+`./scripts/deploy/local.sh`

-`./scripts/deployment/artifactory.sh`
+`./scripts/deploy/repository.sh`

 All required and optional input parameters are described in scripts headers.